gombedlm/Java-Input-Handler/README.md

 ## Overview
 Java SafeInput Handler is a robust utility designed to streamline and secure user input handling in Java applications.
 It offers a suite of tools to validate, sanitize, and process user input efficiently, reducing the risk of errors and vulnerabilities in your applications.
-### Python version
-A Future Python Version will be implemented and linked here

 ## Features
 - **Input Validation**: Ensures user input meets specified criteria.
 - **Input Sanitization**: Cleans user input to prevent injection attacks.
 - **Error Handling**: Provides detailed error messages and logging.
 - **Extensibility**: Easily extendable to add custom validation rules.

 ## Getting Started